dalibo/data2pg/README.md

 ## Creating the administration database

 Data2Pg needs its own adminstration database.
 This database may be created into the same PostgreSQL instance as a database to populate.
+Its size and SQL load are very low.
 It will be dropped once the migration project will be completed.

-This database contains a `target_database` table that describes the target databases concerned by the migration project.
+This database contains a `target_database` table that describes all PostgreSQL databases concerned by the migration project.
 This table can be fed by the Web client.
 It can also be populated at creation time by loading a `target_database.dat` file.
 In this case, the provided template file must be adjusted.
 The first line is a header and must be left as is.
 Each subsequent lines describes a target database.
 It contains the following fields:

    * tdb_id : a Data2Pg target database identifier (this name will be used for Data2Pg operations)
    * tdb_host : the IP address to reach the PostgreSQL target database